Agile methodology: principles, frameworks and benefits

 Responding to changing requirements means treating change as an opportunity rather than a disruption, even late in a project.

-Business benefit: This flexibility helps you adapt quickly to market shifts and customer needs.
+Business benefit: this flexibility helps you adapt quickly to market shifts and customer needs.

 3. Frequent delivery

-Agile businesses regularly improve their products or services to enhance quality, mitigate risk, gather feedback early, and stay competitive.
+This approach helps your business enhance quality, reduce risk, gather feedback early, and stay competitive.

 4. Close collaboration